Molson Coors Brewing (TAP) Q3 2017 Results - Earnings Call Transcript

 Our brand volume increased 64.7% in the quarter and our third quarter net sales nearly doubled, driven by this higher volume, along with positive pricing, while reported net sales per hectoliter declined about 11.6% due to sales mix changes.

 Our year-to-date underlying EBITDA for International improved from a loss of $4.9 million last year to income of $3.1 million this year, with brand volumes up 56.3% and reported NSR per hectoliter down 1.3%.
-Please see the earnings release for a detailed review of our business unit financial results in the third quarter as well as our latest outlook and guidance targets.
+Please see our earnings release for a detailed review of our business unit financial results in the third quarter as well as our latest outlook and guidance targets.

 Now, this quarter, we have the following updates regarding our guidance metrics.
-For the medium term, we continue to expect underlying EBITDA margins to increase an annual average of 30 basis points to 60 basis points over the next three, four years.
+For the medium term, we continue to expect underlying EBITDA margins to increase an annual average of 30 to 60 basis points over the next three, four years.
 For 2017, we anticipate margins being in this range.
 Also, it is important to remember the cash tax benefits associated with the MillerCoors transaction, which were $109 million this quarter and are expected to be more than $400 million for full year of 2017.

 We now anticipate total capital spending of approximately $650 million, plus or minus 5%, which is updated from $750 million, plus or minus 10%.
 Our underlying corporate net interest expense of approximately $360 million, plus or minus 5%, is updated from consolidated net interest of $370 million, plus or minus 10%.
 We have tightened our underlying effective tax rate range to 26% to 28% from 24% to 28% previously.
 We now expect our cost of goods sold per hectoliter for the International business to increase at a low-single-digit rate versus a mid-single-digit rate decrease previously stated.